Ianokane1/Vim-Vigor/README.md

 -   As a returning visitor, I want to create an account.
 -   As a returning visitor, I want to update my user profile.
 -   As a returning visitor, I want to view my order history.
--   As a returning visitor, I want to easily log in or logout so that I can access my personal account information.
+-   As a returning visitor, I want to easily log in or log out so that I can access my personal account information.
 -   As a returning visitor, I want to easily register for an account so that I can have a personal account and be able to view my profile.